520endeavor/IELTS-prepare/IELTS Speaking/IELTS Speaking.md

 	- Is math difficult for you to learn?

-	    >No, It's not really hard for me to solve/figure out the difficlut mathematical problems, because I have a solid mathematical foundation and I am sensitive with numbers.
+	    >No, It's not really hard for me to solve/figure out the difficult mathematical problems, because I have a solid mathematical foundation and I am sensitive with numbers.
 You know, every math problem has it's rules, and if we can find out the rules, then we will get the right answer.

 	- Do you like to use a calculator when doing mathematics?